 The composite plot of the INAS densities for all investigated materials obtained by M-WT and M-AL measurements is shown in Fig. 11.
-In accord with the literature (e.g., Atkinson et al. (2013)), feldspar is far the most efficient ice nucleating particle type among the investigated dust materials.
-Besides feldspar, kaolinite has also a high IN efficiency, in particular at higher 530 temperatures.
-The biological particles (FC, MCC) and the clay minerals illite NX and Sahara dust have similar temperature dependent $n_s$ values.
-The one exception is montmorillonite, which was found to be the least efficient within the investigated temperature range from 248 K to 266 K. In Fig. 11 also shown are parameterizations for feldspar (Atkinson et al., 2013) and for desert dust (Ullrich et al., 2017).
-Our temperature corrected feldspar data fits very well to the parameterization of Atkinson et al. (2013) which was based on cold stage experiments, i.e. using aqueous suspensions of INP material.
-In contrast, the desert 535 dust parameterization of Ullrich et al. (2017) is based on dry deposition experiments and predicts higher INAS densities as measured in M-WT and M-AL. This is in accord with the literature, as for example Hiranuma et al. (2019) revealed different

-INAS densities when dry deposition or aqueous suspension techniques were utilized.
+In accord with the literature (e.g., Atkinson et al., 2013), feldspar is by far the most efficient ice-nucleating particle type among the investigated dust materials.
+Besides feldspar, kaolinite also has a high ice nucleation efficiency, in particular at higher temperatures.
+The biological particles (FC, MCC) and the clay minerals illite NX and Sahara dust have similar temperature-dependent n_s values.
+The one exception is montmorillonite, which was found to be the least efficient within the investigated temperature range from 248 to 266 K. Also shown in Fig. 11 are parameterizations for feldspar (Atkinson et al., 2013) and for desert dust (Ullrich et al., 2017).
+Our temperature-corrected feldspar data fit very well to the parameterization of Atkinson et al. (2013), which was based on cold-stage experiments, i.e., using aqueous suspensions of INP material.
+In contrast, the desert dust parameterization of Ullrich et al. (2017) is based on dry-deposition experiments and predicts higher INAS densities as measured in the M-WT and M-AL. This is in accord with the literature as for example Hiranuma et al. (2019) revealed different INAS densities when drydeposition or aqueous-suspension techniques were utilized.